 - 1. Complete at least 100 university credits, including current or previous enrollment in methods courses. - 2.
 Earn full admission status (all requirements have been met) to the Education Department. - 3.
 Submit a completed Application for Student Teaching form. - 4.
 Successful completion of approximately 100 hours of fieldwork with children/adolescents. - 5.
-Minimum cumulative grade point average of 2.75 by the end of the semester in which the application is submitted. - 6.
+Minimum cumulative grade point average of 2.75 or better by the end of the semester in which the application is submitted.
+Alternative measures of performance are not considered. - 6.
 Minimum grade of C in each of the EDU courses. - 7.
-Demonstrate proficiency in content and methods by completing required course work in the major(s) and minor(s) (if applicable) as outlined in the Education Department Curriculum. - a.
-Earn a grade of C or better in each EDU course required for the teaching major(s) and minor(s). - Demonstrate knowledge in subject area(s) related to licensure. a.
-For EC, EC/MC, and MC/EA licenses:
+Demonstrate proficiency in content and methods by completing required course work in the major(s) and minor(s) (if applicable) as outlined in the Education Department Curriculum.

-- i.
+- 8. Demonstrate knowledge in subject area(s) related to licensure. - a.
+For early childhood and elementary/middle school licenses: - i.
 OPTION 1 - 1.
-GPA of 3.0 or better in designated Mount Mary coursework - ii.
+GPA of 3.0 or better in designated major and minor coursework - ii.
 OPTION 2 Praxis II Content Knowledge Exam - 1.
-EC and EC/MC: Elementary Education Content Knowledge (5018); Passing Score: 157 - 2.
-MC/EA: Middle School Content Knowledge (5146); Passing Score: 146 - b.
-For EA/A and EC/A (Art) licenses: - i.
+Early Childhood: Elementary Education Content Knowledge (5018); Passing Score: 157 - 2.
+Elementary and Middle School: Middle School Content Knowledge (5146); Passing Score: 146 - b.
+For Middle/High School and K-12 (Art) licenses: - i.
 OPTION 1 - 1.
-GPA of 3.0 or better in discipline-based Mount Mary coursework - a.
+GPA of 3.0 or better in discipline-based coursework - a.
 Courses vary by major.
-See discipline-based courses (not EDU courses) required for the major as outlined in the MMU Catalog. - b.
+See discipline-based courses (not EDU courses) required for the major as outlined in the Mount Mary Catalog. - b.
+Transcripts will be reviewed for course equivalencies for transfer or postbaccalaureate students.
 Courses taken more than 10 years prior to application may not be accepted. - 2.
 OPTION 2 Praxis II Content Knowledge Exam - a.
 Tests vary by major.
-See ETS web site for Tests Required for Specific - Licensure Areas in Wisconsin (www.ets.org/praxis/wi/requirements) - c.
-For EC/A (Spanish) licenses: - i.
+See ETS web site for Tests Required for Specific Licensure Areas in Wisconsin (www.ets.org/praxis/wi/requirements) - c.
+For K-12 (Spanish) licenses: - i.
 Successful completion of the ACTFL World Language Test as currently required by the state of Wisconsin (Oral Proficiency interview (OPI-OPIc) and Writing Proficiency Test (WPT) with a qualifying score on both tests as "Intermediate High") is required. - 9.
-Elementary majors must provide a passing score on the Wisconsin Foundations of Reading Test. - 10.
-Exhibit personal and professional qualities essential to successful teaching: communication, - interpersonal skills, responsibility, reflective thinking and commitment-integrity - a.
-As indicated by university faculty and Department Chairperson evaluations, - b.
+Early Childhood and Elementary/Middle School majors must provide a passing score on the Wisconsin Foundations of Reading Test. - 10.
+Exhibit personal and professional qualities essential to successful teaching: communication, interpersonal skills, responsibility, reflective thinking, and commitment-integrity: - a.
+As indicated by university faculty and Department Chairperson evaluations. - b.
 As observed by the Education Department faculty and cooperating school personnel.

 ALL courses (or equivalent transfer college courses) in this section must be taken within 10 years of application for admission to student teaching.
-Students must achieve a GPA of at least 3.0 or better on this specific set of courses with no individual course grade lower than a C.
+Students must achieve a GPA of at least 3.0 or better on major and minor courses with no individual EDU course grade lower than a C.